NerdHamel/kubernetes/monitoring_new/README.md

 ```
 ### Service-monitoring

 Service monitoring is the core monitoring service which is integrated in Cognigy AI product.
 Before deploying the service monitoring we required to create a secret for the basic auth between service-monitoring and prometheus.
-To create the secret first rename `secrets.dist` to `secrets`.
+To create the secret first rename `service-monitoring/secrets.dist` to `service-monitoring/secrets`.
 After that enter your desired password in `secrets/prometheus-password.yaml` file.

 ```
 data: